johndjameson/dotfiles/README.md

 Dotfiles
 ========

-Shell configuration for a Vim and Sass lovin' front-end developer.
+Shell configuration for a Vim software engineer.

 Miscellaneous
 -------------